The Registered Trademark Poppy

 - A disclosure, if intended for use on a product, of the selling cost of the item and a projection of the expected profit to be made

-Send requests to:Secretary of the Poppy and Remembrance Committee
+Send requests to:Coordinator of the Poppy and Remembrance Committee

 The Royal Canadian Legion